ycs77/jquery-plugin-c-share/README.md

 ## Sponsor

-If you think this package have helped you, can [Become a sponsor](https://www.patreon.com/ycs77) to support my work~ and can show your avatar on my open-source project README.
+If you think this package have helped you, can [Become a sponsor](https://www.patreon.com/ycs77) to support my work~ and your avatar will be visible on my major projects.

 ---